-When is a criminal background check required for regular classified and professional staff positions, and for temporary appointments?
+When is a criminal background check required for classified staff, contract covered staff, professional staff, and temporary staff positions?

 A criminal background check is required for new hires into security/safety sensitive positions (includes positions covered by Washington’s Children and Adult Abuse Law (CAAL)).
 For current employees, a criminal background check is required when an employee who has not had a UW criminal background check moves to a security/safety sensitive position.
 The scope of the background check is based on how long the candidate has resided in Washington State.

 Who determines when a position is properly designated as security/safety sensitive and/or CAAL-covered?

 All positions in the medical centers are designated as security/safety sensitive (and CAAL-covered).
 For Campus HR Operations, the hiring department, in consultation with the HR recruitment team member, determines which positions are designated as security/safety sensitive based on the duties and responsibilities of each position.